coursera/programming-assignments-demo/custom-graders/README.md

 $ ls
 ```

-The directory contains helper code (Grader.java, solution.txt, testCases.txt) to grade an assignment, an executable file (executeGrader.sh) which is the entry poin of the grader and a Dockerfile used to generate the Docker image.
+The directory contains helper code (Grader.java, solution.txt, testCases.txt) to grade an assignment, an executable file (executeGrader.sh) which is the entry point of the grader and a Dockerfile used to generate the Docker image.

 #### What is Docker?
 - Efficiently encapsulates applications and the required infrastructure (Linux OS, Apache web server, mySQL)
 - Used to package and distribute applications
 - Packaged Docker image can be run on any host along with the packaged infrastructure
-- To read about docker and setting up docker for your machine, visit ....
+- To get started, visit https://docs.docker.com/installation/ubuntulinux/

 Instructors provide their graders encapsulated in docker images which Coursera runs in a secure and efficient manner.